merlinthered/sublime-rainmeter/README.md

 # sublime-rainmeter

-This is a package for [Sublime Text 2][1], adding support for Rainmeter Skin development.
+This package for [Sublime Text 2][1] makes developing Rainmeter skins even more fun.

 ## Features